title: Client. Task Client

 // the loop will exit after 'close' is emitted

-console.log('done'); // prints 'done'
+console.log('done'); // prints 'done'Parameters

-Name | Type |
+| Name | Type |

-emitter | EventEmitter <DefaultEventMap > |
+emitter | EventEmitter<DefaultEventMap> |

 eventName | string | symbol |